InWeCrypto/keytool/README.md

     * ./prkey_mac -keystore < keystore file path, eg. mykey.json > -password < keystore password>

 4) for mnemonic
-    * ./prkey_mac -mnemonic "your mnemonic string" -lang "en_US"  ##if your mnemonic is English or ./prkey_mac -mnemonic "your mnemonic string" -lang "zh_CN"  ## if your mnemonic is Chinese
+    * ./prkey_mac -mnemonic "your mnemonic string" -lang "en_US"  ##if your mnemonic is English
+    * ./prkey_mac -mnemonic "your mnemonic string" -lang "zh_CN"  ## if your mnemonic is Chinese